Houston Medical Office Administration Schools

 Office Administration Associate of Applied Science

 Students who are looking for medical office administration training can also look into the Associate of Applied Science program in office administration that is available at Alvin Community College.
-Although this program does not feature a specific curriculum designed for medical offices, students interested in that field will find courses that will help prepare them for medical office work.
-For example, students take general office courses, like records management and business reporting.
-However, they also take courses in medical terminology and medical administrative support.
+Although this program does not feature a specific curriculum designed for medical offices, students interested in that field can take the medical office emphasis, where they will take courses in medical terminology and medical administrative support.
+In the general curriculum, courses are taken in records management, keyboarding and business office procedures.

 Lone Star College

 Lone Star College offers courses across six campuses in the Houston area.
 All of these locations feature classes that can help prepare students for professional training in a number of fields.
-Lone Star campuses in Tomball, North Harris and Kingwood offer an associate degree program and certificate for aspiring medical office administrators.
+The Lone Star campus in Tomball offers an associate degree program and certificate for aspiring medical office administrators.

 Administrative Services (Medical) Associate of Applied Science